Reviews You Can Rely On

 Bike Phone Mounts with Apps

 Mounts that attach your phone to your handlebars are now better than ever.
 They allow multiple attachment styles at various price points.
-The downside to phone mounts is that most phones are massive compared to a bike computer.
-The upside is that many excellent fitness-tracking apps are either free or very reasonably priced.
+The downside to phone mounts is that most phones are massive compared to a bike computer and have a much more limited battery life.
+The upside is that many excellent fitness-tracking apps are either free or reasonably priced.
 Top-rated models allow your phone to attach and detach from the bars in seconds.
+For more info, see our bike phone mount review.

 It's usually the case that pricier models outperform and outscore lower-cost models.
-But just as a Formula 1 car would underperform on a rocky Baja trail compared to a Jeep, there are nuances and specific use-cases that really determine the value of a bike computer.
-Value has more to do with aggregate performance than individual measures, but there's no denying that the best bike computers dominated each individual performance measure and usually commanded a premium.
-To make that point, consider our budget picks, the Cateye Quick and the Bryton Rider 420.
-Neither computer is a serious competitor to the high-end devices like the Karoo 2 or Garmin 830, but they're as much as some riders need and therefore command a great deal of value to those riders.
-Power data has zero value to someone who has no interest in dropping a thousand bucks on a power meter, so it's not a value-added feature for that rider.
-For that reason, we consider these lower-cost computers to be worthwhile.
+But just as a Formula 1 car would underperform on a rocky Baja trail compared to a Jeep, nuances and specific use cases determine the value of a bike computer.
+Value has more to do with aggregate performance than individual measures, but there's no denying that the best bike computers dominated each performance measure and usually commanded a premium.
+Consider our budget picks, the Cateye Quick and the Bryton Rider 420, to make that point.
+Neither computer is a serious competitor to high-end devices like the ELEMNT Bolt V2 or Garmin 840, but they're as much as some riders need and therefore command great value to those riders.
+Power data has zero value to someone who has no interest in dropping four hundred bucks on a power meter, so it's not a value-added feature for that rider.
+For that reason, these lower-cost computers are worthwhile.

 At the other end of the spectrum are the high-end computers you'd expect to see dominating the value discussion.
-It's hard to compete against the likes of the top-scoring Garmin 830 and Karoo 2.
-Both models are spec'ed out with features and are hard to beat on reliability for the price.
-The value difference between these two comes down to user preference for app-based accoutrements.
-The Karoo 2 is an impressive piece of hardware meant to obviate the need for phones and companion apps but isn't quite there.
-Garmin, on the other hand, exists in a robust environment with new apps and capabilities coming online all the time.
-It just needs constant pairing and updating.
+It's hard to compete against the top-scoring Garmin Edge 840 and Edge Explore 2.
+Both models are spec'd out with features and are hard to beat on reliability for the price.
+The value difference between the two comes down to what you need your computer to do.
+The Edge 840 is unmatched for workout metrics and training plans, but you'll pay dearly for it.
+Meanwhile, the Edge Explore 2 can track everything you need and has excellent navigation features, but it leaves out some workout and training details that some may love.
+It comes down to finding what works best for your riding.

 Ease of Use

-For riders new to advanced toys like bike computers, it does add a little extra planning to make sure your computer's charged, your routes are set up, your data views are built out, your phone's paired, and you're generally ready to get on the road.
-Those of us who have been in the game for a while treat this pre-ride prep as second nature.
-Maybe it's just that we feel so spoiled now because we remember using stopwatches and estimating distances based on car odometers, then writing it all down on calendars and crunching the numbers long-hand to guess at performance data.
+For riders new to bike computers, it takes extra planning to ensure your computer's charged, your route is loaded, your data views are built out, your phone's paired, and you're generally ready to get on the road.
+Those who have been in the game for a while treat this pre-ride prep as second nature.
 Still, there's nothing quite like an endlessly configurable gadget sometimes or the perfect set-it-and-forget-it tool.
 That's what we're looking at here.
-We're looking for the head unit that offers the best of both worlds.
-The Karoo 2 is aggressively pursuing this space, pushing and shoving its way to the front alongside other dominant devices, including the Garmin Edge 830, Wahoo Fitness ELEMNT ROAM, and Garmin Edge 1030.
+We're searching for the head unit that offers the best of both worlds.
+The Wahoo ELEMNT Bolt V2 is a top device in this space.
+It's simple to operate, even if you're not a nerd like us.
+Other devices are competitive here, too, including the Garmin Edge 840, the Edge Explore 2, and the Garmin Edge 1040 Solar.

 User Interface

-When we say interface, we mean the method by which the user interacts with the device.
+When we say interface, we mean the user's method of interacting with the device.
 Are buttons used, a touchscreen, or both?
 What is the display size, what info does it show, and is it easy to read?
 How easy is it to navigate through menus and functions?
-Our highest scoring products are the Edge 1030 and the Garmin Edge 830, which are controlled with a touchscreen and a simple button layout.
-Basic functions like power, start/stop workout, and lap are controlled by the buttons.
-These buttons are intuitive to use and have a user-friendly layout that makes them easy to use while riding.
+Our highest scoring products are the ELEMNT Bolt V2 and the Garmin Edge 840.
+On the Edge 840, you can use the physical buttons or the touchscreen to do everything you need.
+For the ELEMNT Bolt V2, it's all buttons, all the time.
+These buttons are intuitive and have a user-friendly layout that makes them easy to use while riding.

 The Karoo 2's bit, robust display and responsive screen make it much easier to use out on the road.